 Social Media Management

 The days of physical marketing through flyers and handouts are over!
 This is good news for you, actually.
-As a blogger, you want to reach the widest audience possible, and social media allows you to do just that!
+As a blogger, you want to be creating content that will reach the widest audience possible, and social media allows you to do just that!
 You’ll need to keep a regular presence on at least one social media platform.
 There, you can interact with your readers, post new content, share useful graphics, and gain new followers!

 Responding to Emails and Comments